tlk00/BitMagic/samples/xsample07/readme.txt

-Example on how to build (short) k-mers for DNA sequences, translate into a k-mer presence-absence bit-vector and run k-mer counting algorithm using DNA binary fingerprints (Bitap algorithm).
+Example on how to build (short) k-mers for DNA sequences, translate into a k-mer presence-absence bit-vector and run k-mer counting algorithms.
+K-mer counts (Term Frequency vector) can be saved to disk as succinct/compressed BLOB.

+Based on TF vector example can compute top N percent of highly represented k-mers which are most likely parts of repeats

 How to get test data: